arnaucube/goBlockchainDataAnalysis/DevelopmentNotes.md

 - fix error in exploreBlockchain.go, when getting the tx.Vin
 tx 8f04960da36beaa928b9693f7dca4afae5a6122bb6874d409a1156e4c6c55024 has 4 vin, but exploreBlockchain is only getting the first

+- pagination in address network generation

+- stop rendering dots of sankey, when view change

+- sidebar pages:
+    list of addresses in fairmarket (addresses of shops), to view statistics in time of the inputs and outputs in a timeline

+- refresh blockchain database every minute